 When do babies start smiling?
 In reality, your little one was probably busy cracking a grin before they were even born.
 But at this point in life, smiling’s more like a reflex, like a twitch or a kick.

-Maybe that’s not quite what you mean though.
-So, when do babies start to smile for real – like, with feeling?
 Most studies show that “social” smiles start to happen between 6 and 12 weeks after birth.
 This is what you’ve been waiting for!

-Reflex smiles: when do babies smile?
+Reflex smiles: when do newborns smile?